bbeeken/PDIMCPServer/README.md

 streamlit run streamlit_app.py
 ```

+The **Tools** page now uses `httpx` to retrieve the available tool list
+from `/tools` and renders a form based on each tool's input schema.
+When
+the form is submitted it posts the arguments to `/call` using `httpx` and
+displays the returned content.
+The previous manual JSON text area is no
+longer required.

 Set `MCP_API_URL` if the FastAPI server is not running on `http://localhost:8000`.
 The **Chat** page uses a local Ollama model; configure `OLLAMA_MODEL` to select the